GerryPy/GerryPy/README.md

 PostGIS functions and GoogleMaps support and display the spatial data.

 Pyramid ORM and Bootstrap for the website.

+# Planned features
+1) Specify criteria for how the algorithm should prefer to group census tracts.

+2) Support for all 50 states.

+3) Reliably fill state completely and meet legal criteria for district.

 # License
 MIT License